-With the report, it is clear that, at this moment, our industry is mainly made up of micro and small studios.
-For these and othwe are as an industry, our size, and what we need to grow.
+Therefore, at this moment, the greatest legacy of the survey, without a doubt, is the "data update" factor, which gives us a broad and real overview of the market.
+Another important factor that needs to be mentioned is the evolution of the results er reasons, the mapping data allows us to understand where that is projected to become a solid segment in the near future. we are as an industry, our size, and what we need to grow.
 From it, we can build ways of acting and develop suggestions Given the mentioned scenario of 2023, short-term - and even for various players, as well as for private and public entities emergency - actions will be necessary from different market belonging to the game sector's production. players over the next few months.
 The survey also prompts us to consider where we need to take action as an industry and how we should alert the government to participate in this movement.